tve/esp32-secure-base/README.md

 ESP32 Base Project with Secure MQTT and OTA
 ===========================================

+__WARNING__: this project is still work-in-progress, see the open issues

 This project contains a relatively simple Arduino base firmware for the ESP32 that is centered around MQTT and that attempts to be reasonably secure.
 It almost exclusively uses MQTTS (MQTT over TLS) for communication.